jggouvea/letmeblog/letmedoc.md

 `sh scripts/do_home.sh`

-Other than that, you have some extra scripts, for specific purposes:
+Other than that, you have two specific scripts:

 1. `update_post.sh`
 2. `update_template.sh`

 `update_post.sh` is to recompile one single post, if you notice some problem specific to it.
+You can also use it instead of the `do_posts.sh` script to compile a single post if you are sure that the rest of the contents will not be affected.

 Usage: `sh scripts/update_post.sh src/posts/XXXX-XX-XX-postname.md`

 The script will silently and gently generate the HTML output in the `posts/` directory.

 `update_template.sh` is to regenerate the HTML template if you make changes to its parts.
 You will know why this is useful later in this document.

 # Requirements #
 The scripts are quite simple and will probably work in any Linux